Skip to content

 We have developed a support system for students and faculty who need help with their digital portfolios.
 If nothing below fits your needs, contact us to make a special request.

-If you are using the Block Editor, the current "default" editor, your site offers built-in how-to videos for multiple topics.
-There are also videos on using WordPress's previous Classic Editor.
+If you are using the Block Editor (WordPress's current "default" editor), your site offers built-in how-to videos for multiple topics.
+There are also videos about how to use WordPress's previous Classic Editor.
 You'll find these under Video Tutorials in the left side bar in your dashboard, as pictured below:

 If you are using the Classic Editor, we've created posts to introduce students to basic editing concepts and functions on this site.
 You can find these posts here: DartWrite How-To Guides